thisismattsmith/elearningco/src/content/training-categories/sexual-harassment-prevention.md

 ---

-## What You Get Section

-**Your Custom Sexual Harassment Prevention Course Includes:**

-- Custom training course in Articulate Rise or Storyline
-- 3-week delivery timeline from kickoff to final course
-- 30-45 minutes of meaningful learning content
-- Scenario-based learning that builds real understanding
-- SCORM-compliant for any LMS platform
-- Unlimited revisions during development
-- Source files provided so you own everything

----

 ## The Problem With Most Sexual Harassment Training

 Let's address the elephant in the room: most sexual harassment training doesn't work.